South Sea Company: Bubble Act

 The South Sea Company was by no means the only company seeking to raise money from investors in 1720.
 A large number of other joint-stock companies, making extravagant (sometimes fraudulent) claims about foreign or other ventures or bizarre schemes, had been created.
 Others represented potentially sound, although novel, schemes, such as for founding insurance companies.
 These were nicknamed "Bubbles".
-Some of the companies had no legal basis, while others (such as the Hollow Sword Blade Company, which acted as the South Sea Company's banker), used existing chartered companies for purposes entirely different from those designated at their creation.
+Some of the companies had no legal basis, while others (such as the Hollow Sword Blade Company, which acted as the South Sea Company's banker), used existing chartered companies for purposes different from those named at their creation.
 The York Buildings Company was set up to provide water to London, but was purchased by Case Billingsley who used it to purchase confiscated Jacobite estates in Scotland, which then formed the assets of an insurance company.

 On 22 February 1720, John Hungerford raised the question of bubble companies in the House of Commons, and persuaded the House to set up a committee, which he chaired, to investigate.
 He identified a number of companies which between them sought to raise £40 million in capital.
 The committee investigated the companies, establishing a principle that companies should not be operating outside the objects specified in their charters.
 A potential embarrassment for the South Sea was avoided when the question of the Hollow Sword Blade Company arose.
-Difficulty was avoided by flooding the committee with MPs who were supporters of the South Sea, and voting down by 75 to 25 the proposal to investigate the Hollow Sword.
+Difficulty was avoided by packing the committee with MPs who were supporters of the South Sea, and voting down by 75 to 25 the proposal to investigate the Hollow Sword.
 (At this time, committees of the House were either 'Open' or 'secret'.
 A secret committee was one with a fixed set of members who could vote on its proceedings.
 By contrast, any MP could join in with an 'open' committee and vote on its proceedings.)
 Stanhope, who was a member of the committee, received £50,000 of the 'resaleable' South Sea stock from Sawbridge, a director of the Hollow Sword, at about this time.
 Hungerford had previously been expelled from the Commons for accepting a bribe.